jupyter-book/jupyter-book/docs/content/figures.md

 This allows you to control aspects of the image with [directive arguments](directive-arguments).

 In one way, this is an improvement on the Markdown syntax, however, the drawback is that this syntax will not show the image in common Markdown viewers (for example when the files are viewed on GitHub).
-The final option then is directly using HTML, which can also parsed by MyST Markdown.
+The final option then is directly using HTML, which can also be parsed by MyST Markdown.
-U
-sing raw HTML is usually a bad choice (see [this explanation](raw-html-in-markdown)), but enabling extended syntax in your `_config` enables MySt-Parser to properly handle isolated `img` tags:
+Using raw HTML is usually a bad choice (see [this explanation](raw-html-in-markdown)), but enabling extended syntax in your `_config` enables MySt-Parser to properly handle isolated `img` tags:

 ```yaml